jump-dev/JuMP.jl/docs/src/solutions.md

 !!! warning "Querying after modification"
-    If a solved model is modified, then querying the solution is undefined behaviour.
+    If a solved model is modified, then querying the solution is undefined behavior.
 Adding, deleting, or modifying a constraint (or variable) may invalidate any part of the solution.

 ```@meta